lucasjellema/katacoda-scenarios/functions-on-oci/step2.md

 `fn invoke "lab$LAB_ID" hello`{{execute}}

 The first call may take a while because of the cold start of the function.
-If you call the function a second and third time, it is bound to go a lot quicker.
+During cold start, the container image is used to start a new container from.
+If you call the function a second and third time, it is bound to go a lot quicker - because the container will hang a round for a bit.
+After ten minutes or so of inactivity, the container will be stopped and the next function call after that will suffer again from cold start.

 To send in a JSON object as input to the function, use the following command: